geluk/matrix-webhook-gateway/README.md

 in the right directory.

 If you're writing a more complicated plugin and would like to have access to code analysis, you can clone the repository and write your plugin in the `./plugins/develop` directory.
+This way, features like type hints and automatic imports will work correctly.

 ### Formatting API